samirify/ftp-hex/app/README.md

 ## Running the application (locally)

-If you've reached here without any issues, and all your Docker containers are running fine, then you can now start the development and your local application will be available here: [http://localhost:8091](http://localhost:8091) (or the port you setfor `NGINX_PORT` in `.env` file if changed!)
+If you've reached here without any issues, and all your Docker containers are running fine, then you can now start the development and your local application will be available here: [http://localhost:8091](http://localhost:8091) (or the port you set for `NGINX_PORT` in `.env` file if changed!)

 This will instantiate the domain Container, but feel free to use any Container library you prefer as long as it complies with PSR-4 (i.e. [PHP-DI](https://php-di.org/)).